Parabeac/parabeac_core/README.md

   * An Array of Key Values: (`"name of breakpoint" : "breakpoint value (int)"`)

 ## Metrics
-Parabeac-Core keeps track of a few data points to help us understand usage.
+parabeac_core keeps track of a few data points to help us understand usage.
 Although we do not collect any personal information, you can turn off metrics at any time by creating the environment variable `PB_METRICS = "false"`.